5 Stocks to Buy for a Trump Presidency

 Exxon Mobil

-It's unlikely Trump will tap current Exxon Mobil (XOM) CEO Darren Woods as secretary of state if he wins the election.
-Woods succeeded Rex Tillerson as CEO of the energy giant on January 1, 2017, after the former president nominated Tillerson as the chief foreign affairs adviser.
+It's unlikely Trump will tap current Exxon Mobil (XOM) CEO Darren Woods as Secretary of State.
+Woods succeeded Rex Tillerson as CEO of the energy giant on January 1, 2017, after the re-elected president nominated Tillerson as his first chief foreign affairs adviser.

-Interestingly, while Trump has always been the anti-regulation candidate, the oil and gas industry could do well no matter who emerges as the victor in November.
+Trump has always been an anti-regulation candidate, so the oil and gas industry will likely do well with his victory.

 After all, in an August 2 commentary in Barron's, financial journalist Patti Domm noted that the Energy Select Sector SPDR Fund (XLE) has doubled since the Biden administration took office in January 2021.
-Domm argues that energy stocks should do well under both candidates.
+Domm argued that energy stocks would do well under either candidate, though Trump's anti-regulation stance appears to have appealed to voters in at least one battleground state.

 "If elected, Trump is expected to strip away the Biden ban on new liquefied natural gas projects, which is now being challenged in court.
 That ban was seen by many in the industry as a temporary, politically motivated policy aimed at appeasing younger voters and others concerned with climate and environmental issues," Domm wrote, adding that the ban has not gone over well in the key swing state of Pennsylvania, where "natural gas fracking is an important business."